Joey Wagman: College

-Wagman then attended college at Cal Poly San Luis Obispo, where he earned a degree in International Business.
+Wagman then attended college at Cal Poly, where he earned a degree in International Business.
 In 2010, he played summer baseball for the Walla Walla Sweets of the summer collegiate West Coast League, going 2-2 record with a 2.65 ERA.
 In 2011, he played summer baseball for the Wisconsin Rapids Rafters in Northwoods League.

 In both 2012 and 2013 Wagman was voted to the NCAA Big West Conference All-Conference Team as a starting pitcher.
 He was also named a Louisville Slugger All American.
 In 2012, he was third in the conference in wins, with 9, and fifth in strikeouts, with 79.
 In 2013, he established the school record for victories in a season with 13 (going 13-3, with a 2.96 ERA), as he led the Big West Conference in wins and strikeouts (103) and tied for the conference lead in complete games with 3.
 His 27 career victories are tied for second all-time at the school, and his 259 career strikeouts are fifth all-time at the school.